Borel-type subalgebras of the lattice vertex operator algebra: Borel-type and parabolic-type subVOAs of

-In this section, we first review the construction of lattice VOAs in \cite{FLM} and some related results, then define the Borel-type and parabolic type sub-algebras of a lattice VOA $V_L$, based on the decomposition of $V_L$ as an irreducible module over the Heisenberg subVOA.
-We will prove that these subVOAs are irrational, and some of them are $C_1$-cofinite; they also share some similar properties as the usual Borel and parabolic subalgebras of a semisimple Lie algebra.
+In this Section, we first review the construction of lattice VOAs in \cite{FLM} and some related results, then introduce the notions of conic-type, Borel-type and parabolic-type subVOAs of a lattice VOA $V_L$ based on the submonoids of $L$ we introduced in Section~\ref{Sec2}.